d-tomenchuk/quest-dependency-manager/spec.md

 📄 Specification — Quest Dependency Manager

+**Purpose & Use Cases**

+The Quest Dependency Manager is a Python-based system designed for creating, managing, and tracking tasks (or "quests") and their interdependencies.
+It ensures logical progression by preventing tasks from starting before their prerequisites are met, detects cyclical dependencies, and can determine an optimal completion order.

+This system is versatile and can be applied in various domains, including:
+* **Game Development**: Managing complex questlines and storylines in video games, especially RPGs.
+* **Project Management**: Breaking down projects into dependent tasks, tracking progress, and identifying critical paths.
+* **Educational Platforms**: Structuring learning modules where access to new content depends on completing prior lessons.
+* **Workflow Management**: Modeling and automating business processes with sequential and conditional steps.
+* **General Task Planning**: Organizing any set of tasks where order and prerequisites are crucial.

 Project Overview

 This project implements a console-based and API-driven quest dependency system using Python.
 It allows users to define quests, specify dependencies between them, check for valid quest progression, detect cycles, and determine a topological order of quest completion.
 The system supports both interactive command-line usage and RESTful API interaction via FastAPI.